 A smaller company may not be as well-known to you.
 One reason is that many of them depend on the agents to get the word out about their plans.
-They have chosen not to spend millions and millions on advertising.
+They have chosen not to spend millions and millions on advertising like the big brands do.
 That savings is passed on to you in the form of lower premiums.

 Big and Small Companies ALL Pay the Same Way